sever-sever/docker-vpncloud/README.md

 ```

 # tap
-With device type `tap` we can use Ethernet L2 frames and for example can use ISIS protocol
+With device type `tap` we can use Ethernet L2 frames and, for example can use ISIS protocol.
 ```
 # 10.0.0.100 (device type: tap)
 set protocols isis interface vpncloud0